glynnmd/CapstoneProject/TechnicalReportDraft.md

 ### Design
 &nbsp;&nbsp;&nbsp;&nbsp; The design of the project consist of two components, the database and the Android application.
 The database is a cloud-hosted database on Firebase.
 Data is stored as JSON and synchronized in real time to every connected client.
 The database keeps track of all information for the user, including macro goals, daily macros and saved meals.
 The application saves information into the database and also reads information from the database.
 An example of an individuals information that is store in the database can be seen below.

 ![Database Photo](https://github.com/glynnmd/CapstoneProject/blob/master/Database.png)

 ### UI Design

 &nbsp;&nbsp;&nbsp;&nbsp; Most of the applications design was focused on the ease of use for the user.
 Overall, the app uses linear views, view pages and a navigation bar.
 The linear views allowed for items to be organized in a vertical/horizontal manner, to provide the user with a visually pleasing experience.
 The view pagers allowed the user to switch between relevant activities with ease.
 The navigation bar combined both the visual aspect and the ease of use.
 It provided a way for the user to see which activity they were in and an easy way of navigating between activities.

-For reference, other popular macros apps were examined and pointers were taken to see how exactly a functional app sound look and work.
+&nbsp;&nbsp;&nbsp;&nbsp; For reference, other popular macros apps were examined and pointers were taken to see how exactly a functional app sound look and work.
 Once of the biggest challenges was deciding a color scheme that is unique and pleasing to look at.
 Several template  schemes were considered, until ultimately a custom scheme was designed.
 The design consists of white, light blue and black.
 Both the white and light blue look good mixed with black, because they're easy to examine the features/text of the app.
 An example of the scheme can be found below.

 <a href="url"><img src="https://github.com/glynnmd/CapstoneProject/blob/master/HomeScreen.png" align="center" height="500" width="280" ></a>